wp-plugins/cricket-moods/readme.txt

 === Cricket Moods ===
-Version: 1.1.1
+Version: 2.0
 Tags: mood, meta
 Website: http://dev.wp-plugins.org/wiki/CricketMoods

-Cricket Moods is a WordPress plugin.
+Cricket Moods is a flexible "mood tag" WordPress plugin.
 It allows an author to add one or more "moods" to every post.
 Each mood can be associated with an image file.
 The result would be that the author could have an animated happy smiley face next to the words I'm Happy! for every post she wishes.

-The difference between this plugin and the ones I know of that are currently available is that Cricket Moods presents you with a list of available moods when you go to create or edit a post.
-No need to remember your list of moods.
-The list of available moods is defined in a table in WordPress's database;
-therefore, it is possible to rename the moods or even change a mood's graphic without modifying every post that uses that mood.
+Cricket Moods presents you with a list of available moods when you go to create or edit a post.
+There is no need for you to remember your list of moods.
+Using an option panel in WordPress' administrative menus, you can rename your moods or even change a mood's graphic without modifying every post that uses that mood.

+Despite this plugin's name and my continual reference to "moods", this plugin can be used for more than just moods.
+For example, instead of displaying your current mood, you could give your readers the current weather where you are.
+You could rename the mood tags to things like "Sunny", "Overcast", and "Raining Cats and Dogs."
+You could then upload little cloud and sun images and use those with the tags instead of the pre-defined mood smilies.
+You could even leave the tag text or the tag images blank to have either just text or just images.

 == Installation ==

 1. Place cricket-moods.php into `/wp-content/plugins`.
-2. Add the function `<?php cm_the_moods(); ?>` to your theme (somewhere in The Loop) where you want the moods to be displayed.
-3. Activate the Cricket Moods plugin from the Plugin Management panel of WordPress.
+2. Activate the Cricket Moods plugin from the "Plugin Management" panel of WordPress.

 = Upgrading =